anton-lam/toop-virtualagent/README.md

 Basic api and server for virtual agent interview.

-Requirements: Current node.js which can be downloaded [here](https://nodejs.org/en/download/current/) Furthermore, you will need to create a .env file in the root directory of this repository and add the sendGrid API key in (attached to the email I sent you).
+Requirements: Current node.js which can be downloaded [here](https://nodejs.org/en/download/current/).
+Furthermore, you will need to create a `.env` file in the root directory of this repository and add the sendGrid API key in (attached to the email I sent you).
 An example `.env` can be seen in the file `.sample.env`

 Afterwards, quick set up would be to run the following commands (more detailed information below):